Looking for a top marketing tip to boost product sales? Look no further: you should rename said product to anything that starts with a “J”.

 Why?
 Because “J” is the most common first-name initial in the alphabet, and a psychological quirk called implicit egotism means that consumers prefer products (and professions, and living locations) which correspond with their own name.
 Statistically, Peter the plumber prefers Pepsi in Pittsburgh, while Carla consumes Coca-Cola while counselling in Cheltenham.

-That fact alone should convince executives of the huge potential of personalised marketing, yet 32% of firms still don’t bother with it.
+That fact alone should convince executives of the huge potential of personalised marketing, yet 32 per cent of firms still don’t bother with it.
 This is a mistake.
 If you want a successful digital marketing strategy, it’s time to get personal.

 1) It Significantly Boosts Engagement

 Personalised marketing can take many forms, but perhaps the most quintessential is the use of your customer’s name.
-Salespeople have known for years that addressing someone by name catches their attention and builds rapport, and this is true even for something as impersonal as a mass email – those which address the customer by name receive 29% more opens and a 41% higher click-through rate.
+Salespeople have known for years that addressing someone by name catches their attention and builds rapport, and this is true even for something as impersonal as a mass email – those which address the customer by name receive 29 per cent more opens and a 41 per cent higher click-through rate.
 If this marketing trick sounds cliché it’s because successful internet giants such as Amazon and Netflix use it constantly.
-70% of rank-and-file companies, however, do not – inexcusable when software makes adding a customer’s name so effortless.
+70 per cent of rank-and-file companies, however, do not – inexcusable when software makes adding a customer’s name so effortless.

 But why stop there?
 The runaway success of Coca-Cola’s “Share a Coke” campaign stands as evidence of the aggregated power of name personalisation.
 Coca-Cola may be a household name, but it was battling against declining sales before its introduction of personalised drink bottles sent it’s numbers soaring.